Massachusetts suspected gas explosions hits dozens of homes and buildings, officials say

 Some residents are being evacuated from their homes to senior centers and middle schools as officials investigate the situation, police said.
 It was not immediately clear whether anyone sustained injuries.

-Merrimack College, which is located in North Andover, tweeted that "in an over abundance of caution, students faculty and staff must evacuate buildings on campus immediately."
+Merrimack College, which is located in North Andover, advised that "in an over abundance of caution," students and faculty needed to evacuate all buildings on campus, but later said all buildings were "safe for re-entry."

+Gov. Charlie Baker's office said the governor is "actively monitoring the situations in the Merrimack Valley and is communicating with first responders and public safety officials."

-Lawrence Police Chief Roy Vasque told WFXT it appears as though the explosions were sparked by a gas issue, but MSP tweeted it's too early to speculate as to what triggered the fires.
+Lawrence Police Chief Roy Vasque told WFXT it appears as though the explosions were sparked by a gas issue, but MSP tweeted it's too early to speculate what triggered the fires.

+The Columbia Gas company announced earlier Thursday that it would be upgrading gas lines in neighborhoods across the state, including the area where the explosions happened.
+It was not clear whether work was happening there Thursday, and a spokeswoman did not immediately comment.